-February 10, 2015 - The trial judge releases a decision granting immunity to Shayanna Jenkins, Hernandez' fiancee.
+February 10, 2015 - The trial judge releases a decision granting immunity to Jenkins, Hernandez’s fiancee.

 February 11, 2015 - A second juror is dismissed from the trial.
 The jury is now made up of 10 women and six men.

-April 15, 2015 - Hernandez is found guilty of first-degree murder in the death of Odin Lloyd, and is sentenced to life in prison without the possibility of parole.
+April 15, 2015 - Hernandez is found guilty of first-degree murder in Lloyd’s death, and is sentenced to life in prison without the possibility of parole.
 He is also convicted of unlawful possession of a firearm and unlawful possession of ammunition, and his sentences are two and a half years to three years, and six months to three years, respectively.